Skip to Content

 Your Certificate of Eligibility (COE) verifies you meet the military service requirements for a VA loan.
 However, not everyone knows there are multiple ways to obtain your COE – some easier than others.

 The VA requires lenders to obtain proof of a Veteran's military service during the VA loan process.
-The Certificate of Eligibility (COE) serves as that proof and tells a lender that an applicant has officially met the VA's military service requirement.
+The Certificate of Eligibility (COE) serves as proof to lenders that an applicant has officially met the VA's military service requirement.

 That said, one of the most important things to know about the COE is you do not need a COE in hand to start the VA loan process.

-It's entirely possible to start the VA loan process and even get a preapproval letter without a COE.
+It's entirely possible to start the VA loan process and even get a pre-approval letter without a COE.
 However, you or your lender must obtain the document before closing.
-Any delays or questions about the Veteran's military status down the road could halt closing or even upend the entire process.
+The sooner the COE is in hand, the better because any delays or questions about the Veteran's military status down the road could halt closing or even upend the entire process.

 What is a Certificate of Eligibility?

-A Certificate of Eligibility (COE) is a document from the Department of Veterans Affairs that confirms your eligibility for the VA loan program.
+A Certificate of Eligibility (COE) is a document from the Department of Veterans Affairs that confirms your eligibility for a VA loan.
 The COE also details your available VA loan entitlement and if you're required to pay the VA funding fee.

 There is more than one way to obtain a COE, and while it's a short and simple document, it can stir up a lot of confusion.
 Let's clear up some of the most common questions around the Certificate of Eligibility.